The federation launched a new initiative aimed at helping member clubs develop to their full potential: the FIA University.

 Key elements 2014

 Continue developing Curricula (capacity building for clubs, Road safety) and Governance for the FIA University.
-The proven courses will be repeated and/or adapted to regional level to facilitate participation (ie, travel or language).
+The proven programs will be repeated and/or adapted to regional level to facilitate participation (ie, travel or language).